kermitt2/delft/Readme.md

 The medium term goal is then to provide good performance (accuracy, runtime, compactness) models also to productions stack such as Java/Scala and C++.

-DeLFT has been tested with python 3.5, Keras 2.1 and Tensorflow 1.7+ as backend.
+DeLFT requires python __3.6__, Keras 2.1 and Tensorflow 1.7+ as backend.
 At this stage, we do not guarantee that DeLFT will run with other different versions of these libraries or other Keras backend versions.
 As always, GPU(s) are required for decent training time: a GeForce GTX 1050 Ti for instance is absolutely OK without ELMo contextual embeddings.
 Using ELMo was fine with a GeForce GTX 1080 Ti.

 ## Install

+Be sure that Python __3.6+__ is installed on your machine.

 Get the github repo: